Download a printable version

 Know your audience

-It’s vital to note at this point that omnichannel retailing isn’t about being everywhere.
+It’s vital to note at this point that a quality omnichannel strategy isn’t about being everywhere.
 It’s about being everywhere your target market is.

 There’s no point wasting time with fancy shoppable posts on Instagram if you know none of your customers use that platform.
 So audience research is vital.